 Made only with gelatin and allulose, the carbs come out to a big fat zero.
 Unflavoured gelatin has no carbs, and Allulose is net zero.

 I get a lot of emails about Allulose because of the packaging label rules.
 Allulose is not metabolized by the body.
 Unlike sweeteners like xylitol or malitol (the worst), it does not spike blood sugar.
 It also doesn’t have the same impact on the gut as some sweeteners do.
-If you’ve been eating low-carb or keto for a while, you know what I am talking about.
+If you’ve been eating a low-carb or keto diet for a while, you know what I am talking about.

 With all that said, I don’t give health advice.
 I recommend to everyone that if you’re trying new sweeteners, find the one that is right for you and your personal dietary needs.